bsplku/MEMA-CCA/README.md

 # Mixed-effects multilevel analysis (MEMA) & Canonical correlation analysis (CCA) in fMRI study
-* Guide for MEMA followed by CCA in leave-one-subject-out cross validation
+* Guide for MEMA followed by CCA in leave-one-subject-out cross validation (LOOCV)
 * To find the evidence of association between behavior and brain identified from high heterogeniety

 ## Sample data: